 Power, fear, the uncontrollable, the divine or the demonic, and the awe-inspiring: Whether in culture, ecology, politics, literature, or modern discourse, a Leviathan evokes a sense of something vast, dominant, and often difficult to comprehend or challenge.
 It can reflect commentary on power structures, environmental concerns, or philosophical ideas about human nature and society.
 It might evoke awe and wonder, or symbolize a journey into the unknown, or an encounter with something both terrifying and majestic.

-Date: May 1, 2025 - Nov 30, 2025
+Date: May 1, 2025 - Closing June 15, 2026 (13 months)

-Location: Moscone Center - 250 3rd Street, San Francisco, CA
+Location: Moscone Center, San Francisco, CA (map)

-Dimensions: 18’ x 20’ x 30’ Tall
+Dimensions: (Depth, Width, Height) 18’ x 20’ x 30’

 Materials: 3D Printed Nodes, Wood and Fiberglass Rods, Yupo Paper, Paint, LEDs